-In Australia, the Renewable Energy Target (RET) provides financial incentive for production of renewable energy.140 Of that energy, 7% is provided from biogas, which can be produced from landfill or anaerobic digestion.
+In Australia, the Renewable Energy Target (RET) provides financial incentive for production of renewable energy.
+That energy, 7% is provided from biogas, which can be produced from landfill or anaerobic digestion.
 The RET has driven infrastructure investments at landfill sites to generate renewable energy from landfill emissions.